pranshustuff/insta-cli/README.md

 - `--threads <n>` : reads top n threads
 - `--messages <x>` : reads last x messages from top n threads

+### Note:
+If you want this to function like a CLI, you can create an alias for /path/to/main.py and execute it with the same args.
+There's ways to do that in every OS.